scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 #### Configure scalardl-custom-values

-To deploy the Scalar DL Ledger on Cosmos DB, you need to update the [scalardl-custom-values.yaml](../conf/scalardl-custom-values.yaml) file.
+To deploy Scalar DL Ledger on Cosmos DB, you need to update the [scalardl-custom-values.yaml](../conf/scalardl-custom-values.yaml) file.

 **With Kubernetes secrets**